SØG

 On study trips and excursions, students are required:

 • To arrive on time for all events in the programme and agreed times, including the time agreed for returning to the hotel.
+The time of return is decided by the teachers responsible for the study trip.

 • To participate actively in the daily programme of events.
 The subject-related content of the study trip is part of the examination curriculum, and for this reason, active participation is mandatory.